Damp Proof Course

 The primary protection method for damp proofing residential and commercial properties is a Damp Proof Course (DPC).
 This form of protection provides a long-term solution against moisture decay.

-To stop moisture from passing through the walls and foundations of the property damp proofing helps prevents moisture and water passing through the interior spaces.
+To stop moisture from passing through the walls and foundations of the property damp proofing helps prevents moisture and water ingress passing through the interior spaces.
 The main positive for having a damp proofing course is the stopping moisture affects the timbers of the property and therefore helping the prevention of dry rot or wet rot.

 How do I know if my property has a Damp Proof Course?